atuffa/SampleShow/README.md

 The app has the following ff functions..

   1. Displays available events when the "search" button is clicked, which ....

       * uses the autocompleted venue name address or city to retrieve available events from Ticketfly Web API

   2. Displays a modal when the "map" button is clicked, which ...

       * uses the latitude and longitude stored as a data attribute to initialize the map

-  3. Directs to Ticketfly website when the "ticket" button is clicked, which
+  3. Directs to Ticketfly website when the "ticket" button is clicked, which ...

       * uses the tickets Url from ticketfly Api

-### Language,Tools and technologies
+### Language,Tools and Technologies

     Language: HTML, CSS, JavaScript
     Framework: BootStrap, Material io, Jquery